The muted frenzy in the courtroom when Donald Trump was convicted of felonies in New York

 Manhattan District Attorney Alvin Bragg, who attended the trial only intermittently, arrived to watch the outcome of perhaps the most scrutinized, and historic, case he'll ever lead.

-The minutes pass by slowly, hushed, as one of the world's most powerful people awaited his fate.
+The minutes passed by slowly, hushed, as one of the world's most powerful people awaited his fate.

 Just after 5 p.m.
 Merchan returned.
 He reread the jury's note into the record.